Basics of Herbalism 101 Class

 Last summer, we began offering a Beginner Herbalism Course in Corpus Christi.
 We were looking to provide a small group setting where we can go over the individual lessons, ask questions and actually put what we're learning to work.

 Overall, there will be a minimum of 12 individual courses offered, exploring aspects of herbalism from basics of plant parts, how to make different applications, common methods and which ones you should use when, the connection between your kitchen spices and your natural health, an expansive look at body care and why all of these things are important.
 You will also regularly receive class exclusive coupons to the shop and opportunities to buy in bulk quantities at wholesale prices for those times you just need more of that favorite recipe, or you realize that the holidays are quickly approaching.
 Very quickly!

-- Each course has a fee, and includes all course materials and kit for recipe card.
+- Each course has a fee, and includes all course materials.